grommet/grommet/src/js/components/Calendar/README.md

 **activeDate**

-Whether the next date selection will affect the start or end bound of
+When using range, Whether the next date selection will affect the
-        the range.
+        start or end bound of the range.
 Defaults to `start`.

 ```
 start